Karbasi-am/file-encrypting/README.md

 a simple all-file-encrypting tool for windows and linux

 ## Usage
-this tool seachs for every drive(only in windows), then finds every file and ecrypts it
+this tool searches for every drive(only in windows), then finds every file and encrypts it

-the tool sends the key that is used for encrypting to you webhook API, so change it
+the tool sends the key that is used for encrypting to your webhook API, so change it

-you also need to change Run_it_at_your_own_RISK variable to something rather than 0 for example 1
+you also need to change Run_it_at_your_own_RISK variable to something other than 0, for example 1